strikeblack91/hub_tiled_collisions/README.md

 ## Step.
 1 - Open a file

-Create your Python script, then open your JSON file.\
+Create your Python file, then open your JSON file (from your python file) and print it on the terminal.\
 \
 [Here a full tutoriel to open files with Python](https://en.lmgtfy.com/?q=open%20file%20python)